Sights in Pallas-Yllästunturi National Park

 Montell's Hut (Montellin maja) is located in the Pyhätunturi Fells between the Vuontiskero and Saivokero Hills above the timber line.
 The hut functions as an open wilderness hut for hikers and a resting place for reindeer herders.
 The original building was built by forest ranger Justus Montell in the beginning of the 20th century, to use as a base camp on his expeditions.
 The hut was destroyed during the war, but reindeer herders built an identical one in its place.

-Cape Keimiöniemi at Lake Jerisjärvi with its fishing cabins is one of the area's cultural heritage sites.
-The cabins are privately owned, but you are welcome to visit and have a look at the beautiful old buildings.
+Cape Keimiöniemi at Lake Jerisjärvi with its fishing huts is one of the area's cultural heritage sites.
+The huts are privately owned, but you are welcome to visit and have a look at the beautiful old buildings.

 Pyhäkero open wilderness hut is at the north end of the National Park at the foot of Pyhäkero Fell.
 It is located 7 km from the shore of Lake Ounasjärvi.
 Hikers can rest at the hut before beginning their ascent to the top of Pyhäkero Fell, the old signature fell of the Ounastunturi Fells.
 At Pyhäkero on the Lake Pyhäjärvi shore hikers can see marks of the history of winter tourism in the Ounastunturi Fells in the 1930s.
 This was the site of one of the first ski resort hostels in the area.
 Now only its foundations are left standing.